Ten European states agree military air tanker cooperation

 The agreement was signed by Belgium, France, Greece, Spain, Hungary, Luxembourg, the Netherlands, Poland, Portugal and Norway, which is not a European Union member but works with the European Defence Agency (EDA), the EU’s defence arm.

-The refuelling project is an example of the increased military cooperation being forced on European states by the financial crisis that has led to sharp cuts in defence spending.
+The refueling project is an example of the increased military cooperation being forced on European states by the financial crisis that has led to sharp cuts in defence spending.

 With the cost of sophisticated weaponry rising and states’ ability to pay falling, cooperation is a cost-effective way for European governments to acquire essential military equipment and one that NATO is promoting too.